-As we’ve just seen, perhaps the easiest way to determine if a eukaryotic organism is a protist is to first determine if it’s an animal, a plant, a or fungus.
-If the organism isn’t any of those, then it’s a protist.
+As we’ve just seen, perhaps the easiest way to determine if a eukaryotic organism is a protist is to first determine if it’s an animal, a plant, or a fungus.
+If the organism isn’t any of those, then it is a protist.
 Unlike the other kingdoms, which are grouped together based on shared characteristics, protists are grouped together out of convenience.

 At the beginning of this chapter, we talked about the potential to use micro-algae, a type of protist, as a sustainable energy source.
 However, as we’ve learned, not all protists are benign.